B1. Number Sense

 • What other estimations were there?

-Then, invite 5 students to throw from the point located 1 metre from the container according to a new instruction: 3 students throw following the constraint and 2 without following it.
+Then, invite five students to throw from the point located 1 metre from the container according to a new instruction.
+Ask three students to throw with a constraint and two to throw without a constraint.
 Determine the percent of success and compare it to the percent of success estimated by the students.

 • converting a fraction to a decimal (for example, \(\frac{2}{5}\; = \;\frac{4}{{10}}\; = \;0.4\) or \( 2\;\div\;5\;=\;0.4\));